MaximusFT/serpstat-api-php/README.md

 # serpstat-api-php

-Firs release php Class for SerpStat.
+First release php Class for get SerpStat analytic by API.

 ## in ToDo
 * Sort